Research, Wireframing, Prototyping

 Workfrom is a platform that allows users to find cafes, coffee shops or co-working spaces in unfamiliar places.
 The curated list of available places focuses on the immediate needs to the user, such as internet connection or noise preference.
 Workfrom removes the extra steps and uncertainty by simplifying the process to finding the perfect place to get work done while traveling or exploring new areas.
 The product is perfect for people who want to explore a new neighborhood in their city or travelers trying to get work done in a new place.
 Workfrom gives solutions so they can focus on work rather than where to work from.

-product idea, but were disappointed with the experience of its current
+the product idea, but were disappointed with the experience of its

-state.
-In particular, users manifested discontent by the lack of
+current state.
+In particular, users manifested discontent by the

 lack of refined suggestions,